-Normally you must register with the Ministry of Interior within seven working days of arrival.
-Due to heightened security measures in Confederations Cup 2017 host cities (Moscow, St Petersburg, Sochi and Kazan), from 1 June to 17 July, you must register within 24 hours after arrival in any of those cities.
+Ensure you register with the Russian Ministry of Internal Affairs within seven working days of arrival.
 A registration fee applies.
-Most hotels do this on behalf of guests, but you are legally responsible.
+Most hotels do this on behalf of guests, but you're legally responsible.
 Confirm with check-in staff on arrival that you have been registered.

-If you are not staying at a hotel, the registration process can be complex.
+If you're not staying at a hotel, the registration process can be complex.
 Those travelling on a visitor-type visa should register at the nearest post office.
 Those with visas allowing employment should be registered through their employer.
-Failure to register may result in significant delays and fines upon departure.
+If you don't register, you can be fined and it could delay your departure.

 Make sure you leave Russia before your visa expires.
-Some visas, including tourist visas, cannot be extended.
+Some visas, including tourist visas, can't be extended.

-If you overstay your visa, you won't be allowed to leave Russia until the Ministry of Interior determines your legal status or an order is issued to deport you.
-You could also face detention until the authorities process your case.
-Penalties for overstaying include fines, deportation and/or a temporary ban from re-entry into Russia.
+If you overstay your visa, you won't be allowed to leave Russia until the Russian Ministry of Internal Affairs determines your legal status or an order is issued to deport you.
+You can be detained until the authorities process your case.
+Penalties for overstaying include fines, deportation and/or bans from re-entry into Russia.

 There are strict regulations covering the export of antiques, artworks (including modern art and posters if they are particularly rare or valuable) and items of historical significance purchased in Russia or imported to Russia from abroad.
 Items over 100 years old may not be allowed to be exported.
 If you want to export any antiques, artworks or items of historical significance, keep receipts of your purchases and:

-- get an export permit from the Ministry of Culture in advance of travel - export permits are never issued at the airport
+- obtain an export permit from the Ministry of Culture in advance of travel - export permits are never issued at the airport.

 - be ready to present purchase receipts for each item to border authorities, if requested.

-Don't attempt to export items requiring permits without the relevant paperwork – doing so is a serious offence.
-Legislation concerning the export of artwork and antiques from Russia may change without any prior warning.
+Don't attempt to export items requiring permits without the relevant paperwork as it's a serious offence.
+Legislation concerning the export of artwork and antiques from Russia may change without warning.

-Russian border officials can demand to inspect any electronic device (including installed software) that you have on departure from Russia.
+Russian border officials can demand to inspect any electronic device (including installed software) on your departure from Russia.